-- Always wear your seatbelt. - ► Follow posted speed limits. - Remove all valuable items from your vehicle.
-If unable to carry these items with you, store them out of sight or locked inside your glove compartment or trunk. - Remember to close your windows and lock your doors when leaving your vehicle. - Do not leave children unattended in your vehicle. - Do not leave animals or pets unattended in your vehicle. - Never leave your vehicle running, even if you will only be gone a minute. - If arriving or leaving at night, park in a well-lit area or close to an emergency phone. - ▶ When returning to your vehicle, always check the back-seat and cargo area before getting in.
+- Remove all valuable items from your vehicle.
+If unable to carry these items with you, store them out of sight or locked inside your glove compartment or trunk. - Do not leave children unattended in your vehicle. - Do not leave animals or pets unattended in your vehicle. - Never leave your vehicle running, even if you will only be gone a minute. - If arriving or leaving at night, park in a well-lit area or close to an emergency phone. - When returning to your vehicle, always check the back-seat and cargo area before getting in.